 12 Tips for Traveling to Paris Alone

-Paris is one of the best places in the world to travel to under any circumstances, but I particularly love to visit the city of lights solo, too.
-The city offers so much for solo travelers and today I’m sharing my best travel tips for soaking up Paris when you’re traveling alone.
-It is a city that I traveled to so much solo that I was inspired to start my travel advisory En Route to Rêverie
+Paris is one of the best places in the world to travel to under any circumstances.
+But I particularly love to visit the city of lights solo.
+The city offers so much for solo travelers and today I’m sharing some of my best travel tips for soaking up Paris when you’re traveling alone.
+From its iconic sites like the Arc de Triomphe and the Musee d’Orsay to its invigorating and historic neighborhoods like the Latin Quarter and Montmartre, there is so much to explore in Paris.

 Solo travelers in Paris won’t have a hard time spending their time enjoying the city.
 A lot of the city’s best attractions can be enjoyed alone.
-Paris is the place I’ve personally traveled to the most solo and I absolutely love wandering the streets soaking up the culture, the food & the scenery and I truly love the clarity I get in doing so.
+Paris is the place I’ve personally traveled to the most solo.
+And I absolutely love wandering the streets soaking up the culture, the food & the scenery and I truly love the clarity I get in doing so.
 I truly love how invigorating solo travel can be.

-I love taking in a variety of museums when in Paris alone, shopping in the Marais and Saint Germain, sitting in cafes reading and frankly it’s really wonderful to be the master of your own schedule.
 You don’t have to spend any time in Paris doing something or anything you don’t personally want to do!
 (As often is the case when traveling with others).

 There’s so much to soak up and enjoy as a solo traveler visiting Paris so read on for tips on how to travel to the City of Love and City of Lights alone and make the most of your time in Paris.